ExtraWhy/backend/README.md

 ### Makefile extras
 1. Run `./make.sh` with no args to build and update go modules of all projects
-2. Run `./make.sh branchname` to build and update go modules on your branchname
+2. Run `./make.sh branchname` to build and update go modules from `internal-libs` on your branchname from `internal-libs` branch
-3. Run `./make.sh -n` to only build projects with no update of go modules (local build faster)
+3. Run `./make.sh -n` to only build projects with no update of go modules of `internal-libs` (local build faster)